Medical Writing after BDS: A Career Guide

 • Marketing materials to promote products and equipment

-The need for medical content writers has increased for the past few decades due to increased research in this field, indicating a great scope.
+The demand for medical content writers has increased over the past few decades, driven by growing research in this field, which indicates a significant scope.

 • Medical research writing: Articles, abstracts, manuscripts, research papers, clinical reports, informed consent forms